 No other candidate ever thought to light up the rotary at the holidays to show Ayer in such a beautiful, positive light.
-But Chris did, soliciting donations, spending his own money, and then performing the work of stringing up the lights on freezing winter nights with less than a handful of other volunteers.

 Many towns have "adopt an island" programs that provide maintenance and beautification of public areas in exchange for advertising on town land.
 Any other candidate could have come up with the idea to engage Ayer businesses to clean up the islands.
 But no one did.
 Just Chris.

 It is always a good idea to look at existing ways of doing business to see if there is a more cost effective alternative.
 Any candidate could have engaged the DPW director and the Commonwealth to look for grant funds to study curbside trash and recycling.
 They didn't do it though.
 Chris did.
 And to the naysayers, it is just a study to see if it makes economic sense.
 Voters will have their say when the study is complete.

 People have complained about specific properties in town for years, including signed petitions from certain neighborhoods most affected by the offenders.
 No one picked up the cause and saw it through to actual court action.
 Chris spearheaded the board's recent actions ... finally.